Provide First Aid (1 day) and Remote First Aid (3 days)

 NOTE You must have a USI number before you commence the registration process.
 Once you have your USI number, click on the link above and complete the registration details.

 When you complete the registration process this will generate an automatic email confirming your registration.
 If you don’t get a confirmation email, let St John’s know.

 Please carefully consider your commitment to learn First Aid at this course.
-If you need to withdraw from the course the refund we can give you will depend on when you notify us of your intention to withdraw:
+If you need to withdraw from the course, the refund St John can give you will depend on when you notify St John of your intention to withdraw.